ctg7987/Digital-Bank-Integrated-Food-Delivery-System-for-Areas-with-Limited-Internet-Acess/README.md

 ---

-*Built with ❤️ to serve communities beyond the digital divide*
+*Built to serve communities beyond the digital divide*